-Sites subcontracted by Coles direct suppliers to deliver the service that Coles has contracted the direct supplier to deliver.
-For example, a supplier being contracted by Coles to provide cleaning, security, delivery, or similar services, and subcontracting this service to a third party provider.
+Suppliers subcontracted by Coles direct suppliers to deliver the service that Coles has contracted the direct supplier to deliver.
+For example, a supplier being contracted by Coles to provide cleaning, security, delivery, or similar services, and subcontracting this service to a third-party provider.

-- 4.19.2.
-Suppliers must have adequate policies and processes in place to properly manage subcontracting, to ensure that sub-contractors / labour hire providers operate in accordance with applicable laws, regulations and the Policy, and commit to respecting each of the International Labour Organisation's (ILO) fundamental principles and rights at work. - 4.19.3.
-Coles' direct suppliers must ensure that sub-contracted supplier sites and/or labour hire providers undertake the relevant activities outlined in the Program Requirements.
-This may include registration on SEDEX, Fair Farms, or other systems as directed by Coles. - 4.19.4.
-Coles reserves the right to audit subcontracted sites and / or labour hire providers.
-These audits may be announced or unannounced. - 4.19.5.
-Where applicable, the supplier must ensure the subcontractor / labour hire provider holds a current licence / registration to undertake the stated activities and provide a copy of that licence to Coles on request.
+- 4.19.5 Suppliers must have adequate policies and processes in place to properly manage subcontracting, to ensure that sub-contractors / labour hire providers operate in accordance with applicable laws, regulations and the Policy, and commit to respecting each of the International Labour Organization's fundamental principles and rights at work. - 4.19.6 Coles' direct suppliers must ensure that sub-contracted suppliers, sites and / or labour hire providers undertake the relevant activities outlined in the Program Requirements.
+This may include registration on SEDEX, Fair Farms, SAP Ariba or other systems as directed by Coles. - 4.19.7 Coles reserves the right to audit subcontracted suppliers, sites and / or labour hire providers.
+These audits may be announced or unannounced. - 4.19.8 Where applicable, the supplier must ensure the subcontractor / labour hire provider holds a current licence / registration to undertake the stated activities and provide a copy of that licence to Coles on request.
+The Coles Ethical Sourcing - Third Party Labour Providers Guideline document (available on the Coles Group website) provides information on the risks associated with the use of Labour Hire, and the mitigating actions that suppliers should have in place to manage and oversee their Labour Hire contracts.

-5. Coles Grievance Mechanisms
+4.2 Coles Grievance Mechanisms